mirdaki/theforce/docs/introduction.md

 Hello there!
 This document will provide an introduction to using The Force.
 It is going to assume some basic programming knowledge.

-Some quick technical descriptions: The Force is a stack based language, with dynamic and strong typing.
+Some quick technical jargon: The Force is a stack based, interpreted language, with dynamic and strong typing.
 It's primary design goal was to optimize for number of quotes (which at times makes it cumbersome to write, but is certainly fun to read).
-Neither indention or newlines matter for the most part, but we encourage new statements/operations on each line and indenting new scope for readability.
+Neither indention or newlines matter for the most part, but we encourage adding a new line between each statements and operations and indenting new scope for readability.

 The Force supports these programing language constructs:
 - Variables